azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| summarize arg_max(TimeGenerated,*) by SubscriptionName_s,ResourceId,ControlId_s
 	| summarize AggregatedValue = count() by ControlStatus
 	| sort by AggregatedValue desc
-- List: The query shows the count of failed baseline ERvNet controls based on subscription.
+- List: The query shows the list of subscriptions that have one or more baseline ERvNet control failing.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)